jhryu1208/jhryu1208/README.md

 ## 👋 Jihyun Ryu

-Hello, I am Jihyun!
+Hello, I am Jihyun!<br>
-My major is MSDE major in SeoulTech which deals with manufacturing systems and design engineering.
+My major is MSDE major in SeoulTech which deals with manufacturing systems and design engineering.<br>
-And I like 🦾mechanical engineering and 🤖robotics.
+And I like 🦾mechanical engineering and 🤖robotics.<br>
 Currently, I am interested in 📊data science and ml/dl now, and I have a job related to them.

 ## :mortar_board: Major